Statue Of Liberty Tickets And Tours

 Ellis Island as seen from the ferry| ©Tania Fernández

 At Ellis Island you can visit the Immigration Museum, with more than thirty rooms with exhibits about the times when New York received immigrants from all over the world.
-Something I found quite interesting about this museum is that it has an ancestry search service where you can see if anyone from your most distant family ever lived in New York.
+Something that I found quite interesting about this museum is that it has an ancestor search service where you can see if someone from your most distant family ever lived in New York.

 If you want to see more in depth the area where the Statue of Liberty is located, you have different options at your disposal.
-You can take a private tour of Ellis Island with tickets to the Statue of Liberty or you can book a guided tour that in addition to Ellis Island and the Statue of Liberty includes the 9/11 Memorial.
+You can do:

-Book a tour of the Statue of Liberty and Ellis Island
+Book a Statue of Liberty ticket or tour

 Other interesting activities in New York